 The Bottom Line

 Despite having a less bars than the other mounted models, this option is still in the running due to thicker bars and low energy pull, allowing it to be always ready.
-If you can find a good deal, chances are you’ll be more than happy choosing this model.
+If you can find a good deal, this is one of the best and chances are you’ll be more than happy choosing this model.

 When you’re browsing through different towel warmers online, you’re going to see a lot of information to consider before making your choice.
 The right model for you depends on what you’re looking for out of the heater.
 Is it just for you, or your whole family?
 Do you have the space for a wall-mounted model?
 These things – and more – are necessary to ask yourself before you make a final decision.

-Below we will outline some of the finer details to help you decide on the best towel warmer, so you can choose the right model for you.
+Below we will outline some of the finer details to help you decide on the towel warmer to suit your needs.

-Maybe the most important distinguishing factor, the capacity is how many towels, blankets, robes, washcloths, and other objects you can heat at one time.
-As long as you have the space for it, a larger capacity it usually better.
+Maybe the most important distinguishing factor, the capacity is how many towels, blankets, robes, washcloths, and other objects your towel warmers can heat at one time.
+As long as you have the space for it, a larger capacity towel rack is usually better.
 However, you will find that increasing the capacity often increases the price.

 An electric heater uses electricity and passes it through a resistor to convert it into heat, which then radiates out from the heating element.
 This usually applies to hardwired (attached to your electrical system) and plug-in models (either mounted or standing).